bitofbinary/bitofbinary/content/blog/few-thoughts-on-blogging.md

 I have been thinking of getting back into it for sometime and I have made some trial attempts.
 I have been collecting notes in Notion and I feel that I have started enjoying the process of writing once again.

-So I started of making a clean start and write this as the first post.

 One of the things I'm doing differently is that this blog/digital-garden/website has one and only purpose i.e. to serve me.
 If anyone else gets any benefit out of this, it is purely incidental.

 Also, it will not be a blog in the strict sense.
 It will be a bit more close to what can be called a digital garden.
 An assortment of stuff which I find interesting.